tytydraco/yessleep/out/They_want_to_talk_like_us_walk_like_us_live_like_us.md

 Thats all.

-Years ago, when i was around 13, i vividly remember sitting right next to my little brother during dinner, eating quietly as my mother and father talked about work.
+Years ago, when i was around 13, i vividly remember sitting right next to my little brother during lunch, eating quietly as my mother and father talked about work.
 We were eating pesto pasta, i had just gotten a haircut earlier in the day and it was a saturday wich i was particularly exited for considering i had to go to the water park with my friends on sunday.
 The reason i remember this scene so well, however, isnt because of the quality time i spent with my family, but its because of something that was said on the news.
 I recall hearing the lady on TV talk about a man killed by, and i quote, "Something that looked like a person" before explaining where and when it happened.
 I shook my head slightly and my brow furrowed in confusion, i wondered if i had heard that right, but when i looked around the table to see if my family had heard it too, my mother and father weren't paying any attention to the TV and my brother was attempting to tie a knot with a piece of spaghetti, making a mess before being stopped by mom after a minute of trying and failing.

 "Maybe i just heard it wrong..."